microsoft/botframework-components/docs/overview.md

 # The Component Model

-The component model for building bots is our model for creating coded extensions (components), sharing components and declarative assets, and connecting bots together with skills.
+The component model for building bots is our model for creating coded extensions (components), sharing components and declarative assets (`.dialog`, `.lu`, `.lg`, and `.qna` files), and connecting bots together with skills.
 This model allows you to create bots using a building-block approach, pulling in the functionality that you need when you need it, and allowing you to share functionality that you create with others.

 ## Adaptive runtime

 At the core of the component model is the adaptive runtime, which wraps the SDK and exposes extension points for dynamically registering your components.
 The runtime abstracts away the bot hosting and scaffolding code from your application code, so you can focus on your bot's functionality.
-It also enables easy sharing and re-use of your bot's logic and dialogs.
+It also enables easy sharing and re-use of your bot's components and dialogs.

 When you create a new bot project from Composer, the template you choose will create your initial application code on disk, and take a dependency on the runtime.